Speech Communication Disorders

 A Speech-Language Pathologist (SLP) evaluates and diagnoses speech, language, voice, cognitive-communication and swallowing disorders.
 An SLP also treats those same disorders among people of all ages ranging from infants to elderly individuals, and also counsels patients and their family members.
 Often, an SLP works as part of a multidisciplinary treatment team.

-An Audiologist measures the hearing ability of individuals of all ages, from new born babies to the elderly.
-An Audiologist administers and interprets screening, assessment, and diagnostic procedures.
-He or she counsels patients and their families about handling communication situations at home, work, and school to reduce the effects of hearing loss.
+Audiology is the study of hearing ability of individuals of all ages, from new born babies to the elderly.
+An Audiologist administers and interprets screening, assessment, and diagnostic procedures in addition to counseling patients and their families about handling communication situations at home, work, and school to reduce the effects of hearing loss.
 Audiologists also assess the benefit of amplification devices, such as hearing aids.

 Careers in speech communication disorders include jobs in areas such as:

 - Research agencies

 Speech-Language Pathologists and Audiologists are in high demand, and School of Education and Human Development graduates enjoy a 100% job placement rate.
 Employment of SLPs is projected to grow 21 percent from 2014 to 2024, much faster than the average for all occupations according to the Bureau of Labor Statistics.
 Employment of Audiologists is projected to grow 29 percent from 2014 to 2024.
 Hearing loss increases as people age, so the aging population is likely to increase demand for Audiologists.